Piglacquer/git-workflow-warmup/README.md

 - The index.html file should have: a header, an image, an unordered list with 5 items, and three empty divs
 - The javascript file should target the empty divs, and add whatever you want via the DOM
 - The CSS style sheet should style each of these elements that you've created
-- Push up to your branch every 7-10 minutes
+- Push up to YOUR branch every 7-10 minutes
-- Once you've pushed, create a pull request
+- Once you've pushed, create a pull request from your branch into master.
-- Someone else should merge that pull request, then all parties pull
+- Someone else should merge that pull request
+- If you want your local master branch to be updated, ```git checkout master``` and ```git pull origin master```
 - DONT FORGET TO COMMIT YOUR WORK BEFORE PULLING
 - COMMUNICATE WITH YOUR TEAM
 - COMMUNICATION IS V IMPORTANT
-- RESOLVING MERGE CONFLICTS IN VS CODE IS THE EASIEST WAY